fdebellabre/tournament-scheduler/README.md

 1. The maximum gap between any two games of the same team
 2. The maximum gap before+after a game
 3. The average (across teams) maximum gap between any two games of the same team
-4. The average (across teams) maximum gap before+after a game

-The python function **get_best_schedule** randomly tries different schedules and returns the best of them, according to the criterion 1, then criterion 2.
+The python function **get_best_schedule** randomly tries different schedules and returns the best of them, according to criterion 1, then criterion 2, then criterion 3.